cangozpi/PandaKeeper/README.md

 Input 4 : 1

 How to run the code :
 There are 4 Input files , which our Input Parser class reads.
-Userss need to manually change the desired Input file in order to get the necessary output.
+Users need to manually change the desired Input file in order to get the necessary output.
 File name should be changed in Buffered Reader declaration.